| |

 LIV Hotel Phuket Patong Beachfront

 Directly across the road from Patong Beach Liv Hotel offers guests a range of options from deluxe ocean view rooms to a number of pool access and family rooms.
-The hotel is close to the thick of the action at Bangla Road but far enough away to give a little peace when you want to escape the party.
+Close enough to Bangla Road when you want it, far enough to get some sleep when you don’t.
+Good value for the location.

 Options in adjoining Kalim Bay